Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Myocardial perfusion and perfusion reserve are crucial physiological parameters in assessing ischemic heart disease.
 The decision to enhance myocardial blood flow either by angioplasty or surgery is often made on the assumption that regional flow is compromised by a coronary stenosis and can be partially or wholly reversed by treatment.
 The decision to revascularize is frequently based on invasive coronary angiography with left ventriculography or on the basis of nuclear techniques and evaluation of contractile reserve by dobutamine echocardiography.
 Recently, first-pass perfusion MRI using gadolinium-based contrast has demonstrated utility for direct visualization of myocardial blood flow in animal models and in patients.
 Because first-pass techniques require high temporal resolution, image artifacts may occur, mimicking perfusion defects.
 In particular, the technique must be carefully designed to balance conflicting requirements, such as spatial resolution, temporal resolution, signal-to-noise ratio, and spatial coverage of the entire heart.
 These requirements are crucial for wide clinical application of the technique.

 Our group made major progress in addressing these needs by improving spatial resolution by a factor of 4 and imaging speed by a factor of 8.
 In particular, we developed a novel data acquisition approach to eliminate common image artifacts that have plagued the technique for years, and motion correction techniques to allow images to be acquired without ECG gating and during free breathing.
 These improvements will make major impacts on the clinical application of myocardial perfusion MRI.
-We have close collaboration with Drs.
-Bairey Merz and Berman in using this new technique for evaluating women’s heart disease.
-Dr. Sharif made an oral presentation on the recent Society for Magnetic Resonance in Medicine Annual Meeting (Feb.
+We have close collaboration with Noel Bairey Merz, MD and Daniel Berman, MD in using this new technique for evaluating women's heart disease.
+Behzad Sharif, PhD, made an oral presentation on the recent Society for Magnetic Resonance in Medicine Annual Meeting (Feb.
 1-3, 2013) on this work and was awarded the Early Career Investigator Award.

 MRI of Atherosclerosis